21st July 2016

-Membrane technology is a set of closely packed, semi-permeable hollow fibres which separates nitrogen from air by allowing the nitrogen from compressed air to pass through whilst oxygen and carbon dioxide are released into the atmosphere.
+Membrane technology is a set of closely packed, semi-permeable hollow fibers which separates nitrogen from air by allowing the nitrogen from compressed air to pass through whilst oxygen and carbon dioxide are released into the atmosphere.
 This occurs due to the different molecule sizes of these gases.
 Nitrogen gas molecules are larger than oxygen and carbon dioxide molecules, so whilst the oxygen and carbon dioxide are purged from the membrane the nitrogen continues through.

 Membrane technology illustration

 The lower the flow rate passing through the membrane the higher the purity of nitrogen is achieved.
 The purity can be further enhanced by increasing the temperature.

 The other option, Pressure Swing Adsorption, cycles gas at high and low pressure, flushing compressed air through a bed of carbon beads, also known as a Carbon Molecular Sieve.
 Nitrogen molecules are allowed to pass through the carbon bed but the oxygen and carbon dioxide molecules are too large to pass through and are vented off.
 PSA generators can be scaled up to provide very large quantities of nitrogen gas for entire labs or for manufacturing and process industries.